 It is also important to be able to identify coral reefs that can most benefit from restoration strategies: those most vulnerable to rubble formation, and those where prevailing wave regimes can make mobile rubble persist and hinder recovery.

-Drawing on the above outcomes, a dedicated package of rubble stabilisation guidance tools will be produced (such as manuals, maps, and standing operating protocols) to assist reef managers to prioritise assessment of rubble stabilisation interventions and allow users to decide where stabilisation activities are likely to be both useful and feasible.
+Drawing on the above outcomes, a dedicated package of rubble stabilisation guidance tools was produced (such as manuals, maps, and standing operating protocols) to assist reef managers to prioritise assessment of rubble stabilisation interventions and allow users to decide where stabilisation activities are likely to be both useful and feasible.

 Ceccarelli, D. M., McLeod, I. M., Boström-Einarsson, L., Bryan, S. E., Chartrand, K. M., Emslie, M. J., Gibbs, M. T., Gonzalez Rivero, M., Hein, M. Y., Heyward, A., Kenyon, T. M., Lewis, B. M., Mattocks, N., Newlands, M., Schläppy, M.-L., Suggett, D. J., & Bay, L. K. (2020).
 Substrate stabilisation and small structures in coral restoration: State of knowledge, and considerations for management and implementation.
 PLOS ONE, 15(10), e0240846. https://doi.org/10.1371/journal.pone.0240846